WELCOME TO ELEPHANT CLASS PAGE

 Learning Support Assistant : Miss Adams and Mrs Burley

 If your child is starting Reception in September 2023, please click the image below to take you to our 'Starting School' page.

 Below is our summer term curriculum letter.

-A small glimpse of some of our activities so far this term.
-Our topic is ‘Our Wonderful World’ Please have a look at our ‘Elephant Class Photo’ tab to see the children involved in their learning.
+Our topic is ‘Our Wonderful World' Please click the image below to have a look at our ‘Elephant Class Photo’ tab and see the children involved in their learning.

 This is a leaflet for parents with information on the Reception Baseline Assessment.